alxdavids/ourbbg/content/about/_index.md

 club; primarily considering their impact on and association with what has ultimately been a period of slow and torturous decline.

-We aim to publish one article and podcast each week that discusses a single point of reference, and how it fits into this broader narrative.
+We aim to publish an article and podcast every two weeks that discusses a single point of reference, and how it fits into this broader narrative.